 Drew has worked for several years as a Youth Pastor in Orange County, during which time he earned his Master’s of Divinity from Fuller Theological Seminary.
 In his current position, Drew sees his ministry as the inspiring in GCH volunteers the same deep care that God has for the underprivileged in our world.
 His passions include literature, really good television and Lakers Basketball.
 Drew is definitely the second best Frisbee handler on staff.

-Drew has the unwarranted privilege of living with the top two most beautiful women in the world, his wife Jennifer and their daughter Abigail.
+Drew has the unwarranted privilege of living with the top two most beautiful women in the world, his wife Jennifer and their children Abigail and Luke.

 Gina is the coordinator extraordinaire.
 She fields calls and blasts through daily tasks with a smile, witty joke, and nostalgic stories of her missionary times overseas.
 She is the second-most organized person on the planet and makes the rest of the staff look like slackers.
 Basically, she’s fantastic.
 Please don’t recruit her away from us; we need her.